sap-commerce-tools/ccv2-project-template/core-customize/README.md

 This setup uses:

 - `hybris/config/localextensions.xml` to configure extensions
-- `hybris/config/environments/*.properties` to configure properties per CCv2 aspect.
+- `hybris/config/cloud/**/*.properties` to configure properties per CCv2 aspect and/or persona.
-   There is one file per aspect, plus the special file `local-dev.properties` that configures the local development environment
+   There is one file per aspect, plus the special file `local-dev.properties` that configures the local development environment.
 - `hybris/config/local-config` is configured as `hybris.optional.config.dir` and contains *symlinks*
-  to the relevant property files in `hybris/config/environments` (by default: `common.properties` and `local-dev.properties`).\
+  to the relevant property files in `hybris/config/cloud` (by default: `common.properties`, `persona/development.properties` and `local-dev.properties`).\
   **Important** `local.properties` must not be modified at all (that's why it is in `.gitignore`).
   - If you have any configuration specific to your local machine, put it in `hybris/config/local-config/99-local.properties`.
-  - If the local setup changes for the whole project, update `hybris/config/environments/local-dev.properties`
+  - If the local setup changes for the whole project, update `hybris/config/cloud/local-dev.properties`
-- The default cloud solr configuration set is contained in the correct folder structure for CCv2 ([documentation][solr]).
+- If you enabled solr customization during bootstrap (`./gradle -b boostrap.gradle.kts enableSolrCustomization`), the default cloud solr configuration set is moved to the correct folder structure for CCv2 ([documentation][solr]).
-  A symlink in `hybris/config/solr` allows to use the same configuration locally.
+  A symlink in `hybris/config/solr` allows you to use the same configuration locally.

 ```
                                   core-customize